 Chloride works closely with sodium to support immunity.
 In nature, they’re found together as sodium chloride, a.k.a. table salt.
 Research shows that chloride helps immune cells fight viruses, including the human coronavirus 229E and influenza A virus (10).

 3 Tips to Hydrate Smarter and Boost Immunity

-PRO TIP: Squeeze an electrolyte supplement into the beverages you’re already drinking (hint: only Buoy’s Easy Squeezy Electrolytes can do that).
-It’s the easiest way to get the minerals you need to stay hydrated and boost immunity.
+PRO TIP: Squeeze a hydration + immunity boost into the beverages you’re already drinking!
+It’s the easiest way to get the vitamins, minerals, and antioxidants you need to stay hydrated and boost immunity.